My neighbor’s lighting

-Many of us have experienced this scenario: a neighbor installs a new light on their property.
-It’s an unshielded fixture that casts a bright light that spills onto your property and perhaps even inside your home.
+Many of us have experienced this scenario: A neighbor installs a new light fixture on their property.
+It’s unshielded and casts a bright light that spills onto your property and perhaps even inside your home.

-This is known as light trespass and it can cause a lot of agony and frustration.
-Although IDA doesn’t get involved in neighbor disputes, we have provided this resource that we hope will help you resolve your problem.
+This is known as light trespass, which can cause much agony and frustration.
+Although DarkSky doesn’t get involved in neighbor disputes, we have provided the following guidance to help you resolve your problem.

-If the nuisance lighting is from streetlights, see our Bad Streetlights webpage.
+If the nuisance lighting is from streetlights, see our street lighting page.

-To be fair, your neighbor may not even realize that their unshielded lighting is shining on your property, wasting energy, money and creating a safety hazard.
+To be fair, your neighbor may not even realize that their unshielded lighting is shining on your property, wasting energy and money, and creating a safety hazard.

-Many people believe that more and brighter lighting makes us safer, but there is no conclusive evidence suggesting that’s true.
-In fact, glare from unshielded lights can create harsh shadows where criminals can hide.
+Many people believe that more and brighter lighting makes us safer, but no conclusive evidence suggests that’s true.
+In fact, glare from unshielded lights can make it difficult to see into shadowed areas, where people can hide.
 And bright lighting can even make it easier for criminals to work.

 - Make friends, not enemies.
 Your neighbors probably don’t even realize their lighting is bothersome.